 While many fitness trackers will record bursts of activity, they are not adept to advanced metrics from specific sports.
 Those who do swimming, Zumba and pilates, for example, will only get a report of the movement or heart rate from those sessions and the calorific burn – not a break down of their performance.

 Another common misconception is about running and cycling.
-Without GPS, fitness trackers can't really accurately report on your pace or distance, and are therefore vastly inferior to a running watch.
+Without GPS, fitness trackers can't really accurately report on your pace or distance, and are therefore vastly inferior to a dedicated running watch.
 They can, however, offer a basic guide to your workouts.

-Most trackers though offer an adequate guide for occasional joggers, but are far from a training tool.
+Most trackers, though, offer an adequate guide for occasional joggers, but are far from a training tool.